Last Updated on May 24, 2019 by Luke Feldbrugge

 7. Label Boxes

 Labels matter.
 Using a good labeling system will make your life a lot easier when you need to unpack.
 If an unlabeled box ends up on the top floor and it should have gone to the basement, then you’re moving it twice.
 There is no need to move things twice.
 Remember to label the sides of boxes so you can tell what’s in them even if they’re stacked on top of each other.
 Also, label boxes by room AND contents so you can quickly figure out where everything needs to go.
+This can, however, be quite a long process, so if you don’t have time to label all your belongings, look for a team similar to Packers and Movers Brisbane that you can use to do all the sorting and labeling for you.

 8. Ditch Hazardous Chemicals